EBIBioSamples/read_docs/docs/submit/programmatically/authentication.rst

 Overview
 --------

-We support ENA Webin authentication for access and authorization, via EMBL-EBI’s European Nucleotide Archive (ENA) `**Webin authentication** <https://www.ebi.ac.uk/ena/submit/webin/auth/swagger-ui/index.html>`_ service.
+We support ENA Webin authentication for access and authorization, via EMBL-EBI’s European Nucleotide Archive (ENA) `Webin authentication <https://www.ebi.ac.uk/ena/submit/webin/auth/swagger-ui/index.html>`_ service.
-For more information please refer to ENA Webin authentication **API documentation**.

-Webin authentication is token based—once you have an account, you can log in with your username and password to receive a `**token** <https://jwt.io>`_ for more info).
+Webin authentication is token based—once you have an account, you can log in with your username and password to receive a `token <https://jwt.io>`_ for more info).
 This token contains all the information needed to identify who you are and what data you're allowed to access.
 You present this token to the API every time you make a request.

 The Webin authentication token is valid for **3 hours** by default.
 If you need a token with longer validity—for example, for long-running processes—you can request it using the `ttl` (time-to-live) parameter.

-> **Note**: This guide describes authentication against our **production system**.
+.. note:: This guide describes authentication against our **production system**.
 If you are testing on our development server, replace the production URL with the corresponding dev URL:

 .. list-table:: Webin authentication URLs
    :header-rows: 1